-For about 15 years, Maxdesign has been trying to answer these questions, evolving with the market and its needs to test new modes of design for our commercial environments, while preserving some of the cornerstones which form the foundations of a successful, people-focused workplace.
+For over 25 years, Maxdesign has been trying to answer these questions, evolving with the market and its needs to test new modes of design for our commercial environments, while preserving some of the cornerstones which form the foundations of a successful, people-focused workplace.

 Maxdesign, located in the province of Treviso, focuses its production on seats, tables and furnishings with a contemporary, essential, highly functional and user-friendly design, combined with remarkable physical and visual lightness.

 Maxdesign never loses sight of their fundamental objective: human wellbeing in workspaces, which are becoming increasingly smaller, sometimes even temporary, and are certainly in continuous transformation.

 But how do they do this?
 Maxdesign has a strong commitment to consistent ergonomic research, specialised production with innovative materials, accurate colour studies, collaborations with the most versatile talents on the international creative scene, and the selection of materials and fabrics.

 Maxdesign obtained its first ISO 9001 back in 2012 it has demonstrated focus on respecting and maintaining all the regulatory requirements to maintain this certification ever since.
 The entire organization is encompassed in the process.
 People, facilities, equipments, training and services are constantly implemented to meet rigorous Quality Management System requirements.
 Year after year Maxdesign identifies new potential improvements and to make sure to be eligible for the certification.